 Working from home is also a never-ending process of growth and change.
 When I started I was on dial-up AOL and working from a desktop computer that’s now considered ancient museum material.
 The technology and equipment changes at an insane pace and you’ve definitely got to be able to learn and adapt.

-Since 1997 I’ve had many irons in the fire and today I own by own web publishing and consulting business.
+Since 1997 I’ve had many irons in the fire and today I own my own web publishing and consulting business.
 I have a few work-at-home contractors working with me, and several of the folks I collaborate with are working from their own home offices, too.

 The Internet is a wondrous thing.
-I’m old enough to remember what it was like to not have a wealth of information at my fingertips day and night so maybe that’s why I’m still amazed by the fact that I can look at weather forecasts whenever I want (for whatever location I want), learn how to do nearly anything I’m interested in, stay connected with friends and family instantly, shop, be entertained, and even earn a decent living.
+I’m old enough to remember what it was like to not have a wealth of information at my fingertips 24/7 so maybe that’s why I’m still amazed by the fact that I can look at weather forecasts whenever I want (for whatever location I want), learn how to do nearly anything I’m interested in, stay connected with friends and family instantly, shop, be entertained, and even earn a decent living.

 I’ve worked with a lot of great people from all over the world.
-I’m lucky to have the work/life balance that I have but believe me when I say it wasn’t ALL luck.
+I’m lucky to have the work/life balance I have but believe me when I say it wasn’t ALL luck.
 I work for it, and continue to work for it every single day.

 My journey to working at home wasn’t an easy one.
 You can read more about how I got to be so “lucky” here.